Error correction in multi-fidelity molecular dynamics simulations using functional uncertainty quantification: Functional derivatives in molecular dynamics

 \subsection{Systems of interest and simulation details}

-We demonstrate the FUQ method in molecular dynamics simulations where the input function is the pairwise interatomic potential and the QoIs are the potential energy and pressure (long-time averages) of the system.
+We demonstrate the FunUQ method in molecular dynamics simulations where the input function is a pairwise interatomic potential and the QoIs are the potential energy and pressure (long-time averages) of the system.
+MD simulations use this pairwise potential energy as a function of atomic separation as an input to compute total energy and interatomic forces (obtained as the negative gradient) which are used to integrate Newton's equations of motion to predict the time evolution of the system.
 We take the Lennard-Jones 12-6 potential as the low-fidelity input function:

-and test the ability of FUQ to correct the prediction of the QoI for a family of high-fidelity potentials.
-The parameters for the low-fidelity LJ potential are designed to roughly describe copper \((\sigma=2.315\)\AA, \(\epsilon=0.167 eV)\) \cite{Wolf1992}, fit to the bulk melt temperature and room temperature lattice constant.
+and test the ability of FunUQ to correct the prediction of the QoI for a family of high-fidelity potentials.
+The LJ potential uses an inverse sixth order term to describe the attractive part of the interactions and an inverse twelfth order term to describe shorter range repulsion.
+The parameters for the low-fidelity LJ potential are designed to roughly describe copper: the equilibrium bond distance, \(\sigma=2.315\)\AA\ and the equilibrium energy well depth, \(\epsilon=0.167 eV\) \cite{Wolf1992}.
+These values were fit to the bulk melt temperature and room temperature lattice constant.
 We note that this is not an accurate potential for Cu as it ignores important many body effects critical to describe elastic constants and defect energetics.
 Also notable is the discrepancy of the liquid densities as compared to experiment \cite{Cahill1962}.
-However, the goal of the paper is to demonstrate the applicability of FUQ to an MD problem.
+However, the goal of the paper is to demonstrate the applicability of FunUQ to an MD problem.
 In this spirit, the high-fidelity potentials are similarly designed for demonstration purposes only and do not represent a more accurate representation of an actual material.
 We construct seven pair potentials by additively modifying the LJ potential with sine functions in Table 1.
 This family of functions will be denoted Sine 1 to Sine 7.

 A final high-fidelity model tested is the Morse potential, defined as the sum of two exponentials:

 We use \(D_0=0.161 eV\), \(\alpha=2.09\)\AA\({}^{-1}\), and \(r_0=2.62\)\AA\ to similarly roughly describe copper.